-Why has the RFP for an executive search firm been reissued?
+Why was the RFP for an executive search firm reissued?

-We issued the RFP to hire a search firm on August 19, with proposals due on September 9, and we received three proposals.
+The Board issued the RFP to hire a search firm on August 19, with proposals due on September 9, and we received three proposals.
 Unfortunately, all three proposals were considered non-responsive.
 Therefore, we reissued the RFP on Monday, September 23.
-We expect to be reviewing proposals and interviewing firms in October and November and anticipate selecting a search firm some time in December.
+BWP & Associates was hired in December as a result of the RFP process.

 How will you solicit feedback from the community and how can I get involved?

 The School Board has provided a variety of ways to give input because hearing from all stakeholders about the leadership characteristics they value most is a critical part of the search process.
 In January 2020, BWP consultants will facilitate focus group sessions and community forums to gather input from the community.
 Community members unable to attend meetings will have the opportunity to participate in a survey that will open on January 21.
 The community forums and meetings are planned for the week of January 20.
 Details provided above.

 Stakeholder input will be used to inform the School Board’s selection of a new leader who meets the needs of the Arlington school community and, most importantly, the needs of students.
 BWP will present a Community Engagement Report summarizing community input at the School Board meeting on February 6 and develop an in-depth profile for the position to inform the recruitment and selection process.

 When do you expect to have a new permanent superintendent in place?